Personalized Acne Treatments for Adults & Hormonal Acne

 Does wearing makeup cause breakouts?

 Some makeup products contain ingredients that clog pores, leading to acne.
-Look out for:
+Look out for Oils such as coconut oil or mineral oil and silicones such dimethicone.

 What are some hydrating, non-comedogenic ingredients for skincare?